Patient professional reference

 - Remission may be possible with successful treatment.

-- Those who develop osteosarcoma have a very poor prognosis and most die within three years.
+- Those who develop osteosarcoma have a very poor prognosis.

 - James Paget was born in Great Yarmouth in Norfolk in 1814.